Data Centers in Jena

 Jena benefits from the high standards of the German national grid, providing a stable environment for data center operations.

-Power Grid Reliability: The local grid is well-engineered, utilizing a 55% renewable energy mix and redundant configurations to support specialized industrial requirements.
+Power Grid Reliability: The local grid is well-engineered, utilizing a 55% renewable energy mix and redundant configurations to support specialized industrial requirements as of January 2026.

 Market Access, Business & Tax Climate